SecureHats/AzWorkspaceManager/docs/Get-AzWorkspaceManagerAssignments.md

 ```

 ### -ResourceGroupName
-Enter the name of the ResouceGroup where the log analytics workspace is located
+The name of the ResouceGroup where the log analytics workspace is located

 ```yaml
 Type: String